-Dell and Alienware unveil new laptops and All-In-One PCs | ZDNet
+Dell and Alienware unveil new laptops and all-in-one PCs | ZDNet

 Inspiron 24 5000 AIO

-Features Intel 8th generation Core processors, Intel Optane Memory, optional Nvidia GTX 1050 graphics, a 23.8-inch InfinityEdge IPS display, and up to 32-gigabytes of RAM.
+Features Intel 8th generation Core processors, Intel Optane Memory, optional Nvidia GTX 1050 graphics, a 23.8-inch InfinityEdge IPS display, and up to 32GB of RAM.

 - Starting price: $849.99